This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Easy recipe and instructions for making natural lavender body balm.
-Recipe includes shea butter, beeswax, and pure lavender essential oil
+The recipe includes shea butter, beeswax, and pure lavender essential oil

 It will take you less than half an hour to make this recipe and once poured and cooled you can use the balm immediately.